concentration, 1 minute/mana

 Structures.
 The tremor deals 75 bludgeoning damage to any structure in contact with the ground in the area when you cast the spell and at the start of each of your turns until the spell ends.
 If a structure drops to 0 health, it collapses and potentially damages nearby creatures.
 A creature within half the distance of a structure’s height must make a Reflex saving throw.

-On a failed save, it takes 10d6 bludgeoning damage, is knocked prone, and is buried in the rubble, requiring a DC 20 Brawn check as an action to escape.
-The GM can adjust the DC higher or lower, depending on the nature of the rubble.
+On a failure, it takes 10d6 bludgeoning damage, is knocked prone, and is buried in the rubble, requiring a Difficulty 20 Brawn check as an action to escape.
+The GM can adjust the Difficulty higher or lower, depending on the nature of the rubble.